hadasze/tdd-execrise/exercises/ambassador/README.md

 Once your test case is ready (and failing, of course!) go ahead and implement the actual code in your server.
 If you need a reminder on how to do that, refer to [ambassador readme](https://github.com/wix-private/ambassador#using-rpc-servers-in-your-code).

 ## Local Development
-If you want to use your server locally, create an Ambassador Testkit instance in your `index-dev.js` file, and stub the RPC methods which you want to use.
+If you want to use your server locally, create a `dev/mocks` file, which will get the Ambassador testkit as an argument, and stub the RPC methods which you want to use.
 Don't forget to `start` the testkit, so your app can use it!
+See [Business Manager Local Development](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/yoshi-server#local-development) for more details.